-Automated market makers (AMMs) are smart contracts that allow users to trade assets following a predetermined algorithm.
-It is enabled by tapping into capital provided by liquidity providers, who are rewarded with transaction fees charged on all trades.
+Automated Market Makers (AMMs) are smart contracts that enable users to trade different assets via a preset algorithm.
+This creates an opportunity for liquidity providers to lock their capital into the AMM and earn yields on their funds.
 The fundamental problem decentralized exchanges try to address is to execute smooth swaps with low-price slippage while at the same time enabling efficient price discovery.
 Protocols like UniswapV2, Balancer, and Curve adopted different invariant curves appropriate for various asset classes.
-The curve, fixed by the protocol, constraints trading and liquidity provisioning in the contract.
+These equation curves, set by the protocols, define the parameters of trading and liquidity provisioning in the contract.

 |Functioning of DefiEdge|

 UniswapV3 introduced capital efficiency by allowing liquidity providers to set their own ranges and earn rewards for active ranges via virtual liquidity rather than liquidity spread across the complete price ranges of the pool.
 This significantly improves both capital efficiency and price discovery.